OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 Clouds may support other query parameters but they should not expect that clients can make use of them.

+### The Usage of Arrays

+Arrays are tricky creatures in highly scalable systems because they have inherent order.
+If a particular OADA platform grows to a scale where an eventually-consistent underlying data store is necessary, arrays will cause problems because simultaneous requests have undefined order.
+Therefore, OADA recommends that clouds and clients use object's with random key strings over arrays whenever possible in new formats.
+Therefore, ordering is no longer an issue, and the client can arbitrarily append new data and choose to order the resource however they want after retrieving it.

+### Partitioning of Data Using Versioned Links

+OADA’s versioned links make it possible to partition your data into sets of manageable-sized chunks as their own resources, and use the versioned links to allow a client to synchronize only the chunks that have changed since the last time they checked.

+A partitioning hash can be used as the key to chunk the data in a way that achieves some sort of lookup index.
+For example, geospatial data could use geohashes and time-series data could use a UNIX timestamp quantized to a certain number of seconds.
+See the OADA [as-harvested][as-harvested] format for a geohash example.

 ### Example `/resource/{resourceId}` document

 The following is a example of a JSON type crop resource.